-The insurer may reduce payments or process recoupments when E/M services aren't documented sufficiently to support the level of service billed.
-The CPT[®] book describes the key components that must be present for each level of service.
+The insurer may reduce payments or process recoupments when E/M services aren't documented sufficiently to support the level, type and extent of service billed.
+The CPT® book describes the requirements that must be present for each level of service.

-For OMT services, only one code is payable per treatment.
-This is because codes for body regions ascend in value to accommodate the additional body regions involved.
+For OMT services, only one CPT® code is payable per treatment.
+This is because CPT® codes for body regions ascend in value to accommodate the additional body regions involved.

-Example: If three body regions were manipulated, one unit of the correct CPT[®] code would be payable.
+Example: If three body regions were manipulated, one unit of the correct CPT® code would be payable.